Add comment threads to Django in 9 mins 🧵

 Install packages and create our Django app

-pip install --upgrade django pyyaml
+pip install --upgrade django pyyamldjango-admin startproject core .python3 manage.py startapp sim

 Add our app sim